 Crinoid skeletal anatomy

 The crinoid skeleton contains numerous elements made of magnesium-rich calcite and are held together by a combination of ligaments and muscles.
-Crinoids have two general components, a crown used for feeding and reproduction, and a stalk used to elevate the crown into the water column and for attachment to the ocean bottom.
+Crinoids have two general components, a crown used for feeding and reproduction, and a column used to elevate the crown into the water column and for attachment to the ocean bottom.
 The crown and stalk each include two parts.
-The crown includes pinnuled arms, which attach at their base in a radial arrangement to the second part, the box-like cup, which contains the vital organs.
-The two parts of the stalk are the columnals (also called ossicles), which give the crinoid its height, and the holdfast, which is used to keep the crinoid in place.
+The crown includes arms, which attach at their base in a radial arrangement to the second part, a cup or a ovate calyx, which contains the vital organs.
+The two parts of the stalk are the columnals, which give the crinoid its height, and the holdfast, which is used to keep the crinoid in place.
 In the following sections, we will take a closer look at each of these parts.

 Basic anatomy of a crinoid.
 Image by William I. Ausich; Creative Commons Attribution 3.0 Unported license.

-Crinoid arms serve two major functions: filter feeding and locomotion.
-As passive suspension feeders, crinoids rely on their arms to capture tiny food particles from the water column.
-Each arm, which can be branched into numerous pinnules, is lined with tube feet—extensions of the water vascular system—covered in a sticky mucus.
-When a food particle is captured by one of the tube feet, the crinoid uses its tube feet to move the particle into an ambulacral groove.
+Crinoid arms serve three major functions: respiration, suspension feeding, and locomotion.
+The large surface area of the arms facilitates gas exchange in respiration.
+As passive suspension feeders, crinoids also rely on their arms to capture tiny food particles from the water column.
+Each arm is lined with tube feet—extensions of the water vascular system—covered in a sticky mucus.
+When a food particle is captured by one of the tube feet, the crinoid uses its tube feet to move the particle moved into an ambulacral groove.
 From there, the food moves to the mouth.
-Watch the video below to see a living crinoid filter feeding.
+Watch the video below to see a living crinoid suspension feeding.

 Watch a feather star feeding.
 In the close up (17s - 27s), you can see the feather star use its tube feet to catch food particles and transfer those particles to the ambulacral groove, which leads to the mouth.
 "VERY SPINY FEATHER STAR - 바다나리 류" by Sea School.
 Source: YouTube.

-The second major function of crinoid arms is locomotion (watch the videos below to see the crinoids in action).
-Early crinoids, in the Paleozoic, did not have the capacity to move and instead cemented themselves to the place where they settled from the water column as larvae.
-The first stalkless crinoids, called comatulids, were found in the Late Triassic, though the evolution of locomotion occurred during the second half of the Paleozoic (see the figure on generic diversity below).
+The final major function of crinoid arms is locomotion in some post-Paleozoic crinoids (watch the videos below to see the crinoids in action).
+Early crinoids, during the Paleozoic, did not have the capacity to move and, instead, attached themselves to the place where they settled from the water column as larvae.
+Towards the second half of the Paleozoic, some crinoids may have evolved the capacity for locomotion (see the figure on generic diversity below), potentially crawling with their arms and cirri.
+More mobile, stalkless crinoids belonging to extant clades (e.g., comatulids), followed in the Late Triassic.
 Stalkless crinoids can move either by crawling along the ocean bottom or by using their arms to actively swim.
-When crawling, crinoids use their arms and cirri to pull themselves across the substrate and, interestingly, this behavior has also been observed in some stalked crinoids.
+When crawling, stalkless crinoids use their arms to pull themselves across the substrate and, interestingly, this behavior has also been observed in some stalked crinoids.
 As such, the crawling behavior may have served as an intermediary evolutionary step towards active swimming.
-Today—and presumably for the millions of years since the Late Triassic—many comatulid crinoids swim using alternating strokes of their arms, powered by contraction of their muscles and ligaments.
-It has been hypothesized that this swimming behavior may help the crinoids avoid predators and find more suitable habitat for filter feeding (learn more in the paleoecology section below).
+Today—and presumably for the millions of years since the Late Triassic—many comatulid crinoids swam using alternating strokes of the arms, powered by contraction of their muscles.
+It has been hypothesized that swimming and crawling behaviors help crinoids avoid predators.
+For example, many feather stars are nocturnal, hiding from predators during the day, but crawling to a feeding perch at night.
+Similarly, stalked crinoids can crawl away from a predator or move to find more suitable habitat for suspension feeding (learn more in the paleoecology section below).

 Check out the arms and cup of this fossil monobathrid crinoid Actinocrinites gibsoni from the Carboniferous (Mississippian) Edwardsville Formation of Montgomery County, Indiana (PRI 78779).
 A feeding gastropod, Platyceras (Orthonychia) equilaterum, is associated with this specimen (PRI 78780).
 Specimen is from the research collection of the Paleontological Research Institution, Ithaca, New York.
 Length of crinoid is approximately 10 cm.
 Model by Emily Hauf.

-The crinoids' arms attach at their base to the cup, which contains the vital organisms.
-The cup is often covered externally in small calcified plates, providing structure and protection.
-The topside of the cup, also referred to as the oral side (as opposed to aboral), contains both the mouth and the anus, which are connected by a U-shaped gut.
+The crinoids' arms attach at their base to the cup (or calyx), which contains the vital organisms.
+The cup is encased by plates, providing structure and protection.
+The topside of the cup, also referred to as the oral side (as opposed to aboral), contains both the mouth and, typically, the anus, which are connected by a U-shaped gut.
 Around the mouth, which is usually central in the cup, ambulacral grooves carry food from the arms using small cilia (tiny moving hairs) to transport the small food particles captured by filter feeding.

 The crown of a camerate crinoid, Eucalyptocrinites caelatus, from the Silurian period of Niagara County, New York (PRI 70772).
 Specimen is from the collections of the Paleontological Research Institution, Ithaca, New York.
 Specimen is approximately 5 cm in length and represents the calyx and arms of the crinoid animal.

-The first part of the stalk is the columnal, of which a crinoid typically contains many.
-Though the stalk has been lost in many modern comatulid crinoids (at least in their mature, adult forms), columnal components of the stalk are among the most commonly found Paleozoic fossils.
-These skeletal components, also called ossicles, can be found in such great abundances that they have been used as jewelry in North America, the United Kingdom, and Germany, where they were referred to as "Indian beads," "St. Cuthbert's beads," and "St. Boniface pennies," respectively.
-When a crinoid is alive, the columnals are connected by a long ligament; however, when the crinoid dies the ligament decays and leaves behind a hole in the center of each columnal.
-Because a crinoid stalk is made up of potentially hundreds of columnals, which break apart after the animal dies, they leave behind a great many fossils.
-The prevalence of these columnals in multiple cultures reflects the great abundances of crinoids during portions of the Paleozoic and Mesozoic.
+The majority of the stalk (column) is a series of columnals, which begin immediately below the cup.
+Though the stalk has been lost in many modern comatulid crinoids (at least in their mature, adult forms), columnal components of the stalk are among the most common Paleozoic fossils.
+These skeletal components, also called columnals, are preserved in such great abundances that they were purportedly used as jewelry in North America, the United Kingdom, and Germany, where they were referred to as "Indian beads," "St. Cuthbert's beads," and "St. Boniface pennies," respectively.
+When a crinoid is alive, the columnals are connected by soft tissues; however, when the crinoid dies, these tissues decay and leave behind a hole in the center of each columnal.
+Because a crinoid stalk is made up of potentially dozens of columnals, which break apart after the animal dies, they leave behind a great many fossils.
 Take a closer look at columnals in the image and 3D models below.